WWE News: Glenn Jacobs Talks Mayoral Win, Says He Wanted To Prove ‘WWE Stars Are More Than Just Wrestlers’

 Last week, Glenn Jacobs, better known to the WWE universe as Kane, was elected mayor of Knox County, Tennessee.
-Recently, Sports Illustrated spoke to Glenn Jacobs, and the former WWE champion was humbled by his mayoral win.
+Recently, Sports Illustrated spoke to Glenn Jacobs, and the former WWE champion was taken aback by his mayoral win.
 He told Sports Illustrated that the entire thing was humbling, and that the reason he won is because he has a great team around him.
 Jacobs stated that he always believed that he could win the mayoral race.

 Glenn Jacobs has been a part of the WWE for the past 23 years, and when he was asked about his relationship with Vince McMahon, Sports Illustrated reported that a softhearted Jacobs had to compose himself while answering the question.